-Welcome to the website for the Indiana University Department of Otolaryngology – Head & Neck Surgery.
+Welcome to the website for the Indiana University School of Medicine Department of Otolaryngology—Head and Neck Surgery.
 Founded in 1909, our department has experienced significant growth in clinical care, education and research.
-With this rapid growth, we have been fortunate and blessed to maintain a collegial and welcoming culture within our departmental family.
-I would like to share with you several highlights and recent accomplishments within our program.
+With this rapid growth, we have been fortunate to maintain a collegial and welcoming culture within our departmental family.
+I would like to share with you several of our recent highlights and accomplishments.

-We are 14 faculty physicians and 3 advanced practice providers who provide care at Indiana University Medical Center, Riley Children’s Hospital, Eskenazi Health, the Roudebush VA Medical Center as well as Indiana University Health locations in the greater Indianapolis area.
-In 2018, our faculty were involved in over 25,000 outpatient visits and 6,750 surgical cases.
-These included more than 100 cochlear implant surgeries, 150 microvascular free tissue transfers, 65 surgeries related to facial reanimation, and 100 endoscopic pituitary and skull base surgeries.
-We have increased patient volumes by 20 percent while simultaneously decreasing patient wait times for new appointments.
-We are actively expanding our faculty positions across multiple subspecialties.
+Our team consists of 18 faculty physicians and six advanced practice providers who provide care at Indiana University Medical Center, Riley Children’s Hospital, Eskenazi Health, Roudebush VA Medical Center as well as Indiana University Health locations in the greater Indianapolis area.
+Our faculty are involved in over 25,000 outpatient visits and 6,750 surgical cases annually.
+These include over 100 cochlear implants, 200 microvascular free tissue transfers, 60 lateral skull base surgeries and 100 endoscopic pituitary and skull base surgeries each year.
+We have increased patient volumes by 20 percent while decreasing access times for new appointments.
+We are actively expanding our faculty positions across multiple sub-specialties.

-As part of the largest medical school in the nation, our department hosts the longest running post-graduate course in the country, now in its 104th year.
-Initially established in 1934, our residency program continues to provide outstanding clinical training and furthers our mission to train future leaders in otolaryngology.
-Our graduating residents perform more than twice the volume that is required for key index cases, and a significant proportion of graduates pursue fellowship training.
-93 percent of faculty actively participate as a mentor to IU School of Medicine residents and medical students.
-We currently offer a fellowship in head and neck oncology and microvascular surgery and will add fellowships in facial plastic and reconstructive surgery in July 2019 and rhinology and endoscopic skull base surgery in July 2020.
-We continue to strive to build on our collaborations with Moi University in Kenya through the AMPATH-Kenya Program.
+As part of the largest medical school in the nation, our department hosts the longest running post-graduate course in the country, now in its 105th year.
+Established in 1934, our residency program provides outstanding clinical training and furthers our mission to train future leaders in otolaryngology.
+Our graduating residents perform more than twice the volume required for key index cases, and over half our graduates pursue fellowship training.
+More than 90 percent of faculty-physicians participate as mentors to IU School of Medicine residents and medical students.
+We offer fellowships in head and neck oncology and reconstructive surgery, facial plastic and reconstructive surgery and rhinology and endoscopic skull base surgery.
+We continue to build on our collaborations with Moi University in Kenya through the AMPATH consortium.

 We are proud of our accomplishments to date and are excited to continue our journey toward becoming a premier, internationally recognized leader in otolaryngology.
 I invite you to discover more about our department and programs in addition to what makes Indiana such a unique and wonderful place for patients, trainees, and faculty.